Quinton Spears

-Quinton Spears (born May 11, 1988) is a former American football linebacker of the National Football League (NFL).
+Quinton Spears (born May 11, 1988) is an American former professional football linebacker of the National Football League (NFL).
 He was a 3-year-letter wide receiver at Montgomery High School in Montgomery, Texas, and received a scholarship to Prairie View A&M University where he was switched to tight end and finally defensive line.
 While at Prairie View A&M, Spears was a unanimous preseason All-SWAC first-team selection as a defensive end in 2009.

 Professional career

 Cleveland Browns

 Spears was claimed by Cleveland Browns off waivers from Miami Dolphins and moved from defensive end to linebacker on September 4, 2011.

 Indianapolis Colts

 Spears signed a reserve/futures contract with the Indianapolis Colts on December 31, 2012.
 On August 13, 2013, he was waived-injured by the Colts.
 On the next day, he cleared waivers and was placed on the Colts' injured reserve list.
 On September 10, 2013 the Indianapolis Colts waived linebacker Quinton Spears (hamstring) from injured reserve.